 The design works well for most people and it’s often the first, and last cup that people end up using.
-Moon cups are insert and remove.
+They are easy to insert and remove.
 Most people find that it doesn’t leak.
 It has a nice firmness to it—not too soft, not too firm.
 And finally, it’s a top-quality product that should last you for years.

 MoonCup: Based in the UK